-Equity Awards of NRE and Colony NorthStar Credit-As discussed in Note 21, NRE and Colony NorthStar Credit grant equity awards to employees of the Company, either directly or indirectly through the Company, which are recognized as equity-based compensation expense over the vesting period with a corresponding amount in other income.
+Equity Awards of NRE and Colony Credit-As discussed in Note 21, NRE and Colony Credit grant equity awards to the Company and certain of the Company's employees, either directly by NRE and Colony Credit, or indirectly through the Company, are recognized as a gross-up of equity-based compensation expense over the vesting period with a corresponding amount in other income.

-Investment in Managed Investment Vehicles-Subject to the Company's related party policies and procedures, senior management, investment professionals and certain other employees may participate on a discretionary basis in investment vehicles managed by the Company, either directly or indirectly through co-investment vehicles.
+Investment in Managed Investment Vehicles-Subject to the Company's related party policies and procedures, senior management, investment professionals and certain other employees may participate on a discretionary basis in investment vehicles sponsored by the Company, either directly or indirectly through the general partner.
 These investments are generally not subject to management fees and incentive fees, but otherwise bear their proportionate share of other operating expenses of the investment vehicles.
-At March 31, 2018 and December 31, 2017, there was \$4.8 million of such investments in a consolidated private fund of the Company, reflected in redeemable noncontrolling interests on the consolidated balance sheet, and their share of net income, included in net income attributable to redeemable noncontrolling interests on the consolidated statement of operations, was immaterial for the three months ended March 31, 2018.
+At September 30, 2018 and December 31, 2017, such investments amounted to \$12.8 million and \$4.8 million, respectively, reflected in redeemable noncontrolling interests and noncontrolling interests on the consolidated balance sheet.
+Their share of net income was \$3.5 million and \$6.3 million for the three and nine months ended September 30, 2018, respectively, and was immaterial for the same periods in 2017.

 Advances to Employees-The Company grants loans to certain employees in the form of promissory notes bearing interest at the prime rate with varying terms and repayment conditions.
-Outstanding advances were immaterial at March 31, 2018 and December 31, 2017.
+Outstanding advances were immaterial at September 30, 2018 and December 31, 2017.

 Corporate Aircraft-The Company's corporate aircraft may occasionally be used for business purposes by affiliated entities or for personal use by certain senior executives of the Company.
 Affiliated entities and senior executives reimburse the Company for their usage based on the incremental cost to the Company of making the aircraft available for such use, and includes direct and indirect variable costs of operating the flights.
-These reimbursements amounted to \$0.1 million and \$0.6 million for the three months ended March 31, 2018 and 2017, respectively.
+These reimbursements amounted to \$0.1 million and \$0.6 million for the three months ended September 30, 2018 and 2017, respectively, and \$0.5 million and \$1.5 million for the nine months ended September 30, 2018 and 2017, respectively, and \$0.5 million and \$1.5 million for the nine months ended September 30, 2018 and 2017, respectively.